-After a seven-day histopathological analysis, a moderate inflammatory reaction was recorded (grade 3) with calcium aluminate ALBO-CA and calcium silicate hydroxyapatite ALBO-CSHA, while inflammatory reaction with MTA was moderate (grade 3) in three cases, and an intensive inflammatory reaction (grade 4) was noted in three cases, with a statistically significant difference (p = 0.2781).
-Moderate inflammation was traced by moderate vascular congestion with ALBO-CA (grade 3) and ALBO-CSHA material.
-After MTA implantation, equally moderate distribution (grade 3) and pronounced vascular congestion were observed (grade 4).
-In all tested
+After a 7-day histopathological analysis, calcium aluminate ALBO-CA and calcium silicate hydroxyapatite ALBO-CSHA a moderate inflammatory reaction was recorded (grade 3), while in MTA in 3 cases was moderate (grade 3) and in 3 cases an intensive inflammatory reaction (grade 4), with a statistically significant difference (p=0.2781).
+Moderate inflammation was traced by moderate vascular congestion in ALBO-CA (grade 3) and ALBO-CSHA material.
+After MTA implantation,